🎶 Elevate your sound game — don’t just listen, experience every note with A80!

-The AIYIMA A80 is a compact yet powerful 2.0 channel Class D Bluetooth amplifier featuring a high-performance ES9038Q2M DAC and TPA3255 chipset.
-It supports ultra-high-resolution audio formats like DSD512 and PCM, offers multiple input options including Bluetooth 5.0, USB, optical, and coaxial, and includes a stylish digital VU meter for real-time feedback.
-Designed with premium audiophile components and flexible connectivity, it’s ideal for upgrading home audio systems, streaming, and smart home integration, all wrapped in a sleek, retro-modern chassis.
+The AIYIMA A80 is a compact yet powerful 2.0 channel Class D Bluetooth amplifier featuring a high-performance ES9038Q2M DAC chip, delivering 80W per channel with ultra-low distortion and high signal clarity.
+It supports multiple inputs including Bluetooth 5.0, USB, optical, coaxial, and balanced TRS, making it a versatile hub for modern home audio setups.
+The unit includes a stylish digital VU meter for real-time feedback and offers flexible integration options like 12V trigger and subwoofer pre-out, perfect for audiophiles and home theater enthusiasts seeking premium Hi-Res sound in a sleek, retro-modern design.

 | ASIN | B0DL9PGZTM |